chapter 4 header

 Your pre-approval will usually expire after 60-90 days depending on the lender because your finances and credit can change over that much time, so you don't necessarily want to casually get pre-approved if you aren't actively looking.

 However, especially in a competitive market, the earlier you get pre-approved, the better.
-You also want to have a pre-approval letter handy so that you don’t miss out on a good opportunity.
-By going through the pre-approval process early enough, you also will find red flags identified by the lender that you can work on to qualify for better terms by the time you find your house.
+You also want to have a pre-approval letter handy so that you don't miss out on a good opportunity.
+Starting the mortgage pre-approval process early helps you identify potential credit or financial issues that a lender might flag.
+Addressing these red flags now allows you to improve your creditworthiness and secure better loan terms and lower interest rates by the time you're ready to buy.

 The pre-approval mortgage process is fairly straightforward for borrowers as long as they have the necessary documentation for lenders to review.
 This is essentially a loan application, and as stated, lenders will look at your income and employment, credit history, current debt, and more.
 Documents and information you should be prepared to provide include:

-A pre-approval mortgage application is going to require a hard inquiry into your credit, which may slightly lower your credit score, though it shouldn’t significantly affect it.
-If you’re getting pre-approved by more than one lender, you won’t be dinged multiple times if the credit is pulled within about 45 days.
+Applying for mortgage pre-approval involves a hard credit inquiry, which may cause a minor, temporary dip in your credit score.
+However, most lenders and credit scoring models view this as a standard part of the homebuying process, and the impact is typically minimal.
+If you're getting pre-approved by more than one lender, you won't be dinged multiple times if the credit is pulled within about 45 days.

-You should get a pre-approval letter, but if for some reason the lender doesn’t automatically provide one, request one so that you can show both realtors and home sellers that you have the intention and the funds to buy a home.
+Be sure to request a mortgage pre-approval letter if your lender does not provide one automatically.
+This document is essential for proving to realtors and home sellers that you are a serious buyer with the verified funds to purchase a home.
 It can be difficult to figure out the timing of purchasing a home, so a pre-approval letter can make all the difference in actually getting your offer accepted on time.
 Letters typically have the purchase price, loan program, interest rate, loan amount, down payment amount, expiration date, and property address included.

 Depending on the lender and the pre-approval process, it usually takes up to 3-10 business days to get pre-approved.
 Sometimes lenders will have an online method of processing pre-approval applications, which can take just a few hours.
 The estimate should confirm whether or not you've been approved and the loan amount you've been approved for.

-Getting pre-approved by more than one lender is a smart move for most borrowers—as mentioned before, different lenders will offer different rates and loan terms, so you don’t necessarily take the first offer you receive.
-Shop around to find the right lender for you and your circumstances.
-Keep in mind, though, that it’s best to apply for mortgage pre-approval within the next 45 days so that your credit isn’t facing multiple hard inquiries, which will take a toll on your credit score over time.
+It is a smart strategy to get mortgage pre-approvals from multiple lenders to ensure you secure the best possible deal.
+Since different financial institutions offer varying mortgage rates and loan terms, shopping around allows you to compare offers rather than simply accepting the first one you receive.
+Keep in mind, though, that it's best to apply for mortgage pre-approval within the next 45 days so that your credit isn't facing multiple hard inquiries, which will take a toll on your credit score over time.